CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

 1. Configure the policy map.

-    The example commands below configure a policy map called `map1` with sequence number 1, that matches on destination address 10.1.2.0/24 and source address 10.1.4.1/24.
+    The example commands below configure a policy map called `map1` with rule number 1 that matches on destination address 10.1.2.0/24 and source address 10.1.4.1/24.

     If the IP address in the rule is `0.0.0.0/0 or ::/0`, any IP address is a match.
 You cannot mix IPv4 and IPv6 addresses in a rule.